tomaszwi66/Tello-MiDaS/README.md

 That single rule handles the vast majority of indoor navigation.
 Everything else is edge-case mitigation.

-Started in November 2023 on a battered VAIO laptop.
+Started in 2024 on a battered VAIO laptop.
 It flew.
 It also crashed.
 A lot.
 That was the point.

 ---